jnhutchinson/Scripts/pipelines/RRBS_methylkit/README.md

 - the script will generate quite a few directories and files, but the important ones to keep are the `figures`, `fastqc`
 - the `docs` directory contains the report for the bpipe run, with times each stage took
 - the `methylation_quantitation_results` directory contains the *methylkit* generated CpG methylation quantitations, that can be reloaded into *methylkit* to do the differential methylation analyses
+- commandlog.txt contains the fully qualified commands that are issued in the bpipe run and can be very useful for troubleshooting